landonb629/CKAD-labs/labs/App-design-and-build/ReadMe.md

 b. create a job that needs to complete successfully 8 times, and runs 2 in parallel, that uses the busybox image to print "Hello from k8s job"
   - the job should remove itself 15 seconds after completion

-c. create a pod that runs a postgresql container, create a job to backup the database every minute

 # Lab 4 - Define, build, and modify container images